Lobaro/docs/docs/lorawan-sensors/edl21-opto-lorawan/index.md

 | ITZ series  | EMH             | [External Link](https://www.emh-metering.de/produkte/smart-meter/itz){: target="_blank"}  |
 | E320  | Landis+Gyr      | [External Link](https://www.landisgyr.de/product/landisgyr-e320/){: target="_blank"} |

+!!! note "Alternative IEC 62056-21 protocol"
+On request we offer also the integration of electricity meters using the D0 interface conforming to **IEC 62056-21**.
+This interface is not compatible to the SML protocol.
+Please contact us if you need an offer for a custom firmware supporting your meter of interest.

 ## Product variants
 `EDL21-LoRaWAN Bridge (universal head, AA, int.
 Ant.), Order number: 8000057` <br>
 ![Lobaro EDL21 LoRaWAN Bridge](files/Lastenheft-EDL21-LoRaWAN-bridge.jpg){: style="width:100%;"}